Order of Selection and Wait List FAQs

 • Work skills

-Your counselor will meet with you to discuss your assignment to a Priority Group and provide Information and Referral for other programs who may be able to assist you while you are on the waitlist.
-If you are placed on a wait list, as soon as we are able to serve you, you will be contacted by your counselor.
-You will also be contacted every six months to determine if your situation has changed and you have additional information, and you will be asked if you would like to remain on the waiting list.
+Your counselor will meet with you to discuss your assignment to a Priority Group and provide Information and Referral for other programs who may be able to assist you while you are on the wait list.

 Your priority assignment can be re-evaluated any time that new or additional information becomes available which affects your functional areas.